stealthman22/100-days-of-code/log.md

 DAY 62 (5th June 2019)
 WAooo JS30: updating CSS var with js.The mouseover and change events, the dataset object to select custom data attrib, binding an element to this using interpolation syntax, Selecting the HTML doc with :root in CSS and documentElement for js

+DAY 63 (6th June 2019)

+ The 4th challenge in js30.
+Learnt how to work with array methods (map, filter, reduce, sort).
+The spread operator [...],  Array.from:  creates arrays form obj.
+And my favourite: console.table().
+Lastly a bit about splitting and destructuring.